Criminal Justice, M.S.

-The Master of Science in Criminal Justice (MSCJ) has two options: a coursework option (Option 1) and an area research paper option (Option 2).
+The Master of Science in Criminal Justice (MSCJ) has two options: an internship option (Option 1) and an area research paper option (Option 2).
 Each option requires a minimum of 33 credit hours, including 24 credit hours of criminal justice coursework.
-The coursework-only option (Option 1) requires 15 credit hours of required coursework plus an additional 9 credit hours minimum of criminal justice electives and 9 credit hours of criminal justice or non-criminal justice electives.
-The area research paper option (Option 2) requires 15 credit hours of required coursework plus an additional 9 credit hours of criminal justice electives, a 3-credit hour paper completed in consultation with a faculty advisor and 6 additional credit hours in either criminal justice or non-criminal justice electives.
+The internship option (Option 1) requires 15 credit hours of required coursework, a 3-credit hour internship, plus an additional 6 credit hours minimum of criminal justice electives and 9 credit hours of criminal justice or noncriminal justice electives.
+The area paper option (Option 2) requires 15 credit hours of required coursework, a 3-credit hour area paper, plus an additional 6 credit hours minimum of criminal justice electives and 9 credit hours of criminal justice or noncriminal justice electives.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant:

 - Submission of one of the following graduate admission tests*: